 What is unique about HubLogix is that they are integrated with thousands, yes thousands, of suppliers.
 By that I mean manufacturers, wholesalers, dropshippers and other “vendors”, as they call them.
 I’ve not seen any others in this industry tackle the problem of supplier integration with anything like the scale or depth offered by HubLogix.

 In this article, I’ll tell you a lot more about HubLogix and how they tackle the problem of supplier integration and automation.

 For many businesses, ecommerce is all about integration and automation.

 But integrating and automating what?

 Well, every seller has suppliers.
 Whether they are traditional retailers, distributors, or even crafters, everyone needs to purchase inventory.
 Every seller has sales channels, ranging from a single online store, to multiple international stores and marketplaces.
-And every seller needs to fulfil orders.
-Some do it all themselves, and others use a combination of fulfillment services, drop shipping, in-house fulfillment, and multiple parcel carriers.
+And every seller needs to fulfill orders.
+Some do it all themselves, and others use a combination of fulfillment services, dropshipping, in-house fulfillment, and multiple parcel carriers.

 So it can be simple to sell online – if you have one supplier, one sales channel, and one way of shipping orders.
 It can also be extremely complex, with dozens of different suppliers, sales channels, and fulfillment options.

 There are plenty of software tools for managing stores, marketplaces and orders, but most don’t try to automate the purchasing of inventory.
 Whether it’s to replenish stock or to dropship a single product, purchasing is usually a manual process.

 Vendor integration is the last mile in ecommerce automation.
 If it too can be automated, there’s very little admin left to deal with.
 A business that automates sales channels, shipping and purchasing can put a lot more energy into growth, through better sourcing and marketing, and additional sales channels.